Sand Cat Facts

 Photo Credit: zoofanatic (CC BY 2.0)

-Sand cats have a sandy fur coat but can have a dark brown or light grey shade.
-A sand cat always has slightly darker fur coloring on its back, with pale fur on the underparts.
-Some sand cats have dark stripes across their backs, others have spots, and some have no markings at all.
+Sand cats (Felis margarita) have a sandy fur coat but can have a dark brown or light grey shade.
+This wild cat species has slightly darker fur coloring on their backs, with pale fur on the underparts.
+Some have dark stripes across their backs, others have spots, and some have no markings at all.
 The markings can be faint on some individuals and more visible in others.

 Sand cat on a rock